linhdan2109/Portfolio_Projects/Loan Analytics/Data Analysis process.md

 # DATA ANALYSIS PROCESS - LOAN DATASET

 ## INTRODUCTION
-The loan analysis project analyze various aspects related to loan data.
+This loan analysis project analyze various aspects related to loan data.
 This includes assessing borrower profiles, credit scores, financial histories, and repayment patterns.
 Through the application of data analysis techniques, the project aims to identify trends, risks, and opportunities within the lending portfolio.
 The ultimate goal is to enhance decision-making processes, optimize lending strategies, and ensure the overall health of the lending business.

 Download the SQL code file [here]()